 I’m sure most of us have heard about the endless debate between the West and East-siders on which area reigns supreme.
 But maybe it’s time that Singaporeans consider the possibility of “North side, best side”.
-Meet Upper Seletar Reservoir Park, a hidden gem located in the North off of Mandai Road – yes, the same area as Singapore Zoo.
+Meet Upper Seletar Reservoir Park, a hidden gem located in the North off Mandai Road – yes, the same area as Singapore Zoo.

 The ulu-ness of this park makes it a tranquil escape from our hectic city lives and is a worthy competitor to other famous parks in Singapore.
-Whether you plan on going for cycle or simply having a picnic, here are some things you should look out for while you’re there so you don’t miss anything.
+Whether you plan on going for a cycle or simply having a picnic, here are some things you should look out for while you’re there so you don’t miss anything.

 Check out our other nature guides:

-Image credits: @weiweibun
+Image credit: @weiweibun via Instagram

 Perhaps the most Instagrammed landmark in this park, the lone Casuarina tree is set against the reservoir, providing a stunning view – especially at dawn and dusk.
-There are two benches symmetrically placed on each side of the tree, making this a lovely spot to watch the sunset, or even take some aesthetic shots that’ll have your DMs flooded with “Where is this?” from friends.
+There are 2 benches symmetrically placed on each side of the tree, making this a lovely spot to watch the sunset, or even take some aesthetic shots that’ll have your DMs flooded with “Where is this?” from friends.

 Please do not damage the tree – or hurt yourselves – while you’re there, this shot is an optical illusion.